The commercial use of drones in 2023 is no...

 Operators of drones with a camera - regardless of the take-off weight - are required to register with immediate effect.
 The decisive factor is whether your drone can record personal data.
 This is the case if your drone has a commercially available visual camera (= RGB camera) on board.
 Consequently, the registration requirement applies to practically all drone operators.

 We would like to emphasise once again that you as the operator must register - but not your drone.
-This means that anyone operating a single drone must register just as once as a company operating 100 drones.
+Anyone operating a single drone must therefore register just as once as a company operating 100 drones.
 Registration takes place online at the Federal Aviation Office.

 Drones up to 250g licence-free